 His extensive professional background includes serving as Chair of the Medical Services Commission, serving on the Teachers’ Pension Board, the Municipal Pension Board, the boards of three employer associations, and the I.K.
 Barber BC Scholarship Society.

 Tom was Executive Financial Officer for the BC ministries of Education and Advanced Education and also served as Assistant Deputy Minister responsible for, among other things, student financial assistance, pensions, policy, adult basic education, and literacy.

 When he’s not on the field hockey pitch, where he is a forward, Tom also enjoys backpacking, kayaking, canoeing, and puttering about in his workshop.
 He and his wife, Mary, live in Saanich.

-Bob was appointed Chief Executive Officer and President of Beacon Community Services in August 2014.
-He had previously served as Beacon’s Vice President of Finance.
+Bob was appointed Chief Executive Officer and President of Beacon Community Services in 2014, after several years as the charity’s Vice President of Finance.

-A Chartered Accountant, Bob holds a degree in Business Administration from the University of Regina.
-He completed his Chartered Accountant articling with Deloitte, one of Canada’s leading tax, audit, and financial services firms.
+A Certified Professional Accountant, Bob holds a degree in Business Administration from the University of Regina and completed his Chartered Accountant articling with Deloitte, one of Canada’s leading tax, audit, and financial services firms.

-His professional background includes working as an analyst with the Saskatchewan Securities Commission and in senior finance positions with several large Canadian natural resource companies, as well as with the Victoria-based Carmanah Technologies.
+His professional background includes experience as an analyst with the Saskatchewan Securities Commission, in addition to senior finance positions with several large Canadian natural resource companies and with Victoria-based Carmanah Technologies.

 His community service includes as a member of the BC Care Providers Association’s Board of Directors since 2014, serving on the University of Victoria’s CanAssist Advisory Board and, recently, fundraising to support cancer research.